Ph.D. 2018, University of California, Los Angeles (Developmental Psychology)

 Dr. Vasquez-Salgado’s research focuses on Latinx, first-generation college, and low-income student populations during the transition to college.
-She utilizes various methodologies (qualitative, survey, experimental) to investigate factors that contribute to the academic achievement and health (mental, physical) of these populations, with the goal of designing interventions to help promote their resilience.
-She is particularly interested in the cultural value conflict or mismatch that students raised in more collectivistic home environments (e.g., first-generation college students) experience with the individualism of the university culture (e.g., conflict between collectivistic behaviors of one peer and individualistic behaviors of another; conflict between collectivistic family obligations and individualistic academic obligations).
-Her more recent projects utilize a variety of neurobiological techniques in order to understand how experiences with cultural mismatch get under the skin.
+She utilizes various methodologies (qualitative, survey, experimental) to investigate factors that contribute to the health (mental, physical) and academic achievement of these populations, with the goal of using the results of her inquires to design interventions that help promote resilience.
+She is particularly interested in the cultural mismatch that students raised in more collectivistic home environments experience with the individualism of the university culture (e.g., mismatch between collectivistic family obligations and individualistic academic obligations; mismatch between collectivistic behaviors of one peer and individualistic behaviors of another).
+Her current projects utilize a variety of neurobiological techniques in order to understand how experiences with cultural mismatch get under the skin.
+Dr. Vasquez-Salgado's research is currently funded by a grant she received from the National Institutes of Health.